 - Property crimes like theft or larceny.

-If you do a criminal records check, usually won’t discover if they has had any:
+If you do a criminal records check, usually won’t discover if they have had any:

 - Minor infractions or moving violations.